Cockpit

-A cockpit or flight deck is the area, usually near the front of an aircraft or spacecraft, from which a pilot controls the aircraft.
+A cockpit or flight deck is the area, on the front part of an aircraft, spacecraft, or submersible, from which a pilot controls the vehicle.

 The cockpit of an aircraft contains flight instruments on an instrument panel, and the controls that enable the pilot to fly the aircraft.
 In most airliners, a door separates the cockpit from the aircraft cabin.
 After the September 11, 2001 attacks, all major airlines fortified their cockpits against access by hijackers.